magbw/web_scraping_workshop/content/5-python_scraping.md

 # Part II
-Lets look at another website that we can use to practice webscraping <a href='https://books.toscrape.com' target=_"blank"> books.toscrape.com <a/>
+Lets look at another website that we can use to practice webscraping <a href='https://books.toscrape.com' target="_blank"> books.toscrape.com <a/>

     our first challenge is to see if we can change the URL in the code for the pages we will scrape.